 If you plan to climb one of the two mountains, it is best to buy tickets as soon as possible (even months in advance) since only 200 people can access in each shift.
 To access only the city of Machu Picchu there are more tickets per day, so they are rarely sold out.
 Still, it is better to buy them in advance, especially if you travel in high season.
 In the rainy season there is less request for tickets so you can even buy them once in Peru.

-↣ Trekking Huayna Picchu
+↣ Hiking Huayna Picchu

-This is the trekking that most choose to do when visiting Machu Picchu.
+This is the hike that most people choose to do when visiting Machu Picchu.
 It consists in climbing the famous mountain that you see on the back in any photo from Machu Picchu.
 This trek has a medium difficulty so it is important to have good physical condition and more importantly: wear the right shoes and clothes.
 There are parts where the path is narrow and steep, and really high, so the trek to Huayna Picchu is not recommended for people suffering from vertigo.

 The walk lasts about 2 hours (round trip).
 We made it in 45 minutes on our way up and 30 minutes down, walking at a good pace.
 Of course, once up we stayed for like an hour taking pictures and enjoying the view.
 For this trek there are two entry shifts: from 7 AM to 8 AM or from 10 AM to 11 AM.
 This means that during that time range you have to enter the trail that goes to the mountain.
 Right at the beginning of the trail there is a checkpoint where you have to show your printed ticket and they make you sign a form with the time you accessed.